 Fees may be waived in the following instances:

 - Conservation works such as repair, restoration or reconstruction

-- Pensioners who carry out works to their own homes.
+- Concession card holders who propose to carry out works to their own homes.

 Confirm your application includes: